-The reporting date for the CPFPF is June 30, 2020.
-Measurements as of the reporting date are based on the fair value of assets as of June 30, 2020 and the Total Pension Liability as of the valuation date, July 1, 2019, updated to June 30, 2020.
-There were two changes in assumptions.
+The reporting date for the CPFPF is June 30, 2022.
+Measurements as of the reporting date are based on the fair value of assets as of June 30, 2022 and the Total Pension Liability (TPL) as of the valuation date, July 1, 2021, updated to June 30, 2022.
+There was one change in assumptions.
 The discount rate used to measure the Total Pension Liability was changed as of the measurement date.
-In addition, the mortality assumptions were updated.
-We are not aware of any other significant events between the valuation date and the measurement date so the update procedures only included the addition of service cost and interest cost offset by actual benefit payments, and an adjustment to reflect the changes in assumptions.
+We are not aware of any other significant events between the valuation date and the measurement date so the update procedures only included the addition of interest cost offset by actual benefit payments, and an adjustment to reflect the change in assumptions.